Premier Badminton League: Season 2

-Third Season (Season 3)
+Season 3

 The third season of the PBL started on 23 December 2017 and concluded on 14 January 2018.
 Hyderabad Hunters were crowned the champions after they beat Bengaluru Blasters 4–3 in the final tie.

-Fourth Season (Season 4)
+Season 4

 The fourth season of the PBL was played from 22 December 2018 to 13 January 2019.
 In the fourth season Bengaluru Raptors took their first title after beating Mumbai Rockets in the final.

-Fifth Season (Season 5)
+Season 5

 The fifth season of the PBL started on 20 January 2020 and concluded on 9 February 2020.
 Seven teams participated in the season.
 Delhi Dashers and Ahmedabad Smash Masters did not participate in this edition.
 Total prize money of ₹6 crore was announced by Sportzlive for the tournament.
 Bengaluru Raptors beat Northeastern Warriors 4–2 in the finals to win their second title.
 It was also their second consecutive title in PBL.

-Tournament seasons and results
+Editions and results

-Five seasons of PBL have been played since the first season in 2016.
-They are:
+Five seasons of Premier Badminton League have been played since the first season back in 2016.
+Here are the results.